 In this article:

-- Minimize chance of chargeback
+- Minimize the chance of chargebacks

-- Security tips for secure card payments
+- Tips for taking card payments

 - Security tips to prevent fraud

-Minimize chance of chargeback
+Minimize the chance of chargebacks

-- Make sure to avoid duplicate payments.
-When using SumUp to transact, you will receive live confirmation as to whether or not the payment was successful.
-This is signalled by a green checkmark in the Sales tab of your SumUp App, at which point you can provide the customer with a receipt.
+- Avoid duplicate payments.
+When using the SumUp App, you’ll receive live confirmation as to whether or not the payment was successful.
+This is marked by a green checkmark in the Sales tab of your SumUp App, at which point you can provide the customer with a receipt.
 If it wasn’t successful, you will see a red cross or a red exclamation mark.
 Additionally, you can always check your Sales History in your SumUp App or in your SumUp Account at sumup.me.
 For a guide on how to check your Sales History, click here.

-Security tips for taking card payments
+Tips for taking card payments

 Security tips to prevent fraud